joshua-zingale/masters-project/report/report.md

 - a development outline for replication by other institutions,
 - experience approving and funding a deployment,
 - and data on student interactions with the AI tutor from a major US, R1 institution.

+Our goal with the student-interaction data was observational, meaning we did not have formal hypotheses for which to build evidence.
+Instead, this study builds the foundation for future research into the effectiveness of such systems in computer-science curricula.

 # Related Works